golang/website/_content/blog/size-specialized-allocations.md

 to calculate the span class when retrieving the span.
 And because the size of the allocation is a constant, the compiler is able to do some optimizations to speed up the bookkeeping necessary for the allocation.
 One such case is with marking where the pointers are in the allocated memory.
-The specialized functions could also manually inline several of its helper functions.
-The go compiler can inline code, but it avoids inlining functions that it considers too large.
+The specialized functions could also manually inline several of their helper functions.
+The Go compiler can inline code, but it avoids inlining functions that it considers too large.
 We can override that in the generated code by inserting the function bodies into the callers.
 With the generator we can produce copies of each of the bodies without needing to worry about each of the copies drifting.
 And we could move code that handled less common cases, such as the runtime debugging flags, into the slow path functions to make the specialized functions smaller.

-While we hope this explanation of size-specialzed allocation is interesting, you as a Go programmer don't need to think about any of this when writing your code.
-Memory allocations will just be a little faster, with the biggest benefits going to some of the most common allocations sizes, especially the 16 and 24 byte allocations.
+While we hope this explanation of size-specialized allocation is interesting, you as a Go programmer don't need to think about any of this when writing your code.
+Memory allocations will just be a little faster, with the biggest benefits going to some of the most common allocation sizes, especially the 16 and 24 byte allocations.
 These allocations are some of the most common because they consist of two or three 64-bit values, so they include allocations for things such as interface values and strings which have two values, or slices which have three.
 We spent a lot of time tuning